What is A Closed Mortgage

 The above is just one issue to take into consideration when selling your home.
 Given the various issues that may affect a seller when selling their home, I strongly encourage all prospective purchasers and sellers to speak with their legal advisors prior to proceeding.
 A simple conversation can save a person from an expensive misstep.

 Hummingbird Lawyers LLP has two offices for your convenience.
 Providing qualified, skilled and experienced lawyers in Toronto and lawyers in Vaughan, we are committed to giving our clients the convenience, expertise and guidance they need.
-For questions regarding closing a mortgage please reach out to our real estate lawyer.
+For questions regarding closing a mortgage please reach out to our team of lawyers for real estate.

 Andrew Fortis is a certified real estate lawyer in Ontario.